-They love to run, to jump, to throw, to bang, to touch things, to be actively involved in all “what are you doing” activities.
+They love to run, to jump, to throw, to bang, to touch things, to be actively involved in all activities that you are doing.

-And most certainly, am I doing enough to help my baby learn?
+And most certainly, to worry, am I doing enough to help my baby learn?

 But before that mum guilt has even had a chance to rise, let me tell you – it’s intrinsic to mamas to naturally teach their little ones without even realizing it.